Quantum Spacetime Phenomenology: Quantum-Gravity Theories, Quantum Spacetime, and Candidate Effects

-Violations of the Equivalence Principle are however not (yet) much studied from a quantum-gravity phenomenology perspective and are mostly ignored in main-stream quantum-gravity research.
-A counter-example are the string-theory-inspired studies reported in Ref.~\cite{stringsEP,damour} and references therein, which actually provide a description of violations of the Equivalence Principle at a level which might soon be within our experimental reach.
+Also the broader quantum-gravity literature (even without spacetime quantization) provides motivation for scrutinizing the Equivalence Principle.
+In particular, a strong phenomenology centered on violations of the Equivalence Principle was proposed in the string-theory-inspired studies reported in Refs.~\cite{stringsEP,repDamourPOLY1,repDamourPOLY2,damour,damourEP2,repDamourVARYING} and references therein, which actually provide a description of violations of the Equivalence Principle\footnote{While I shall not discuss it here, because it has so far attracted little interest from a quantum-spacetime perspective, I should encourage readers to also become acquainted with the fact that studies such as the ones in Refs.~\cite{repDamourPOLY2,repDamourVARYING}, through the mechanism for violation of the Equivalence Principle, also provide motivation for ``varying coupling constants''~\cite{repUzan,repMartins}.} at a level which might soon be within our experimental reach.